Dave Morice: Background

-He taught Introduction to Children's Literature, a graduate course in Elementary Education at the University of Iowa, for eight years.
+Morice taught Introduction to Children's Literature, a graduate course in Elementary Education at the University of Iowa, for eight years.
 He was married to Milagros Quijada, an architect from Caracas, Venezuela, from 1985 to 1991.
 They have one son, Danny, who taught him "more about children, language, art, wordplay, teaching, and life than words can express."

-He is the Associate Editor of Sackter House Media, which publishes books by and about people with disabilities.
-He teaches writing classes at Kirkwood Community College in Cedar Rapids, Iowa.
+He served as the Associate Editor of Sackter House Media, which publishes books by and about people with disabilities.
+He taught writing classes at Kirkwood Community College in Cedar Rapids, Iowa.

+Morice died on August 21, 2026, at the age of 79.

 The Joyce Holland Literary Hoax

 From 1972 to 1975, Morice perpetrated a literary hoax: "He invented 'Joyce Holland', a minimalist poet and performance artist who had no small effect on the poetry world."
 She wrote concrete and minimalist poems and sent submissions to literary magazines, 29 of which published her work.
 James Mechem, editor of Out of Sight, invited her to be a guest editor.
 She assembled an Actualist Poets issue.

 To expand the hoax, Joyce Holland (Morice) put out thirteen issues of Matchbook, a magazine of one-word poems, costing five cents a copy.
 She received a grant of $50 from the National Endowment for the Arts to fund the magazine.
 Each issue was printed on one-inch square pages stapled inside of matchbooks donated by local businesses.
 The sixth issue was an "all-women's issue", the seventh was a "do-it-yourself" issue, and the eighth was an "actualist convention issue".

 About the extremes of poetry, critic Richard Morris writes: "Some styles go so far as to leave the traditional conception of the "poem" behind.
-We have found poetry, visual poetry, a poetry that is being written in prose forms..., even minimal poetry (see Joyce Holland's magazine of one-word poems, Matchbook.)"
+We have found poetry, visual poetry, a poetry that is being written in prose forms..., even minimal poetry (see Joyce Holland's magazine of one-word poems, Matchbook)."

-In these twelve examples, each poet's name is followed by his or her poem in parentheses.
+In these 12 examples, each poet's name is followed by his or her poem in parentheses.
 Aram Saroyan is the originator of one-word poetry.